ceortiz33/tryhackme/AdventOfCyber/AdventOfCyber.md

 ## Day 1 - Inventory Management <a name="day1"></a>

+The first challenge is related to web hacking.
+In this task we will need to modify a cookie in order to access as the user mcinventory that has admin privileges.
-The first challenge is related to Web Hacking.
-Acording to the suplemental material cookies are generated every time an user perform an action, sent to the server and then checked if the user is authorized to do a certain action.
+Acording to the [suplemental material](https://docs.google.com/document/d/1PHs7uRS1whLY9tgxH1lj-bnEVWtXPXpo45zWUlbknpU/edit) cookies are generated every time an user perform an action, sent to the server and then checked if the user is authorized to do a certain action.

 Attackers can take advantange of cookies when these have not enough randomness.
 Cookie fixation or predictable cookie values are the main causes of taking control of user accounts.

-In order to access you need to navigate to the URL (http://<your-ip-address>:3000), here you can see a login page that requires for an user and password.
+The web application is available on the URL (http://<your-ip-address>:3000), here you can see a login page that requires an user and password.
 However when you inspect in the Storage tab there is no cookie, this occurs because there is no user logged in yet.

 ![](images/day1_1.png)

 Let's create an account and login.
-In this example I have used the user **test** now we can see a cookie of value `dGV*************IXNz` and also the **name** of the cookie, this parameter is required to answer question 1 of Day 1 task.
+In this example I have used the user **test**  and now we can see a cookie value of `dGV*************IXNz` and the **name**.
+The name is  the parameter required to answer question 1 of Day 1 task.

 ![](images/day1_2.png)